Harini2301/IPLSeatSaver-DEV-TRACK-CYCLE-1-UI-UX-41-/README.md

 process of accessing comprehensive data and updates in real-time.

-TECH STACK: We have designed  using the UI/UXFigmaplatform to create this application.
+TECH STACK: We have designed  using the UI/UX Figma platform to create this application.
 We have enhanced the user experience.

 ESSENTIAL ELEMENTS OF OUR TICKET BOOKING PLATFORM: